pennstategeog467/pennstategeog467.github.io/_posts/2015-3-17-make-a-web-map-demo.md

       // Each of the items in the otherMaps list has an index.
 For example, otherMaps[0] is equal to 'mapbox.streets' because it is in the first, or 0 position, in the array.

-      // Let's make an "event listener" with javascript so that each time someone clicks on the button with the ID 'nextMap', we load in random set of map tiles. document.getElementById('nextMap').onclick = newMap;
+      // Let's make an "event listener" with javascript so that each time someone clicks on the button with the ID 'nextMap', we load in a random set of map tiles. document.getElementById('nextMap').onclick = newMap;

-      //The even listener above says "on the click of the 'newMap' button, call the function loadNewMap.
-We have defined that function below function newMap(){ // Defining a new function that will run a block of code ourMap.eachLayer(function(layer) { ourMap.removeLayer(layer); }); // Remove any existing tile layers var mapIndex = Math.floor(Math.random() * 15); // This gives a random number between 0 and 14
+      //The even listener above says "on the click of the 'newMap' button, call the function newMap.
+We define that function below function newMap(){ // Defining a new function that will run a block of code ourMap.eachLayer(function(layer) { ourMap.removeLayer(layer); }); // Remove any existing tile layers var mapIndex = Math.floor(Math.random() * 15); // This gives a random number between 0 and 14